Nanopublication/nanopub-website/src/pages/sessions.md

 - We use these [notes](https://docs.google.com/document/d/1_vL-hxsHGcy85g7EIUdLesztXFofQ9QW4VdZG3K5J8g/edit#) during the sessions and for the record.
 - The meetings are open to everyone and invitations are sent out by email.
 Subscribe to our [Google Group](https://groups.google.com/g/nanopub-users/) by hitting _Ask to join group_ and be notified.

-Upcoming sessions: 29 Oct, 19 Nov, 17 Dec.
+Upcoming sessions: 19 Nov, 17 Dec.

 ## Nano Session #16